-Sespe Creek Collective has been recognized in the media many times; since 2011 our leadership and staff have been on the front lines advocating for safe access and pushing for fair regulation.
-From raid to revival, these news stories effectively serve as a chronicle of the history of cannabis legalization in Ventura County.
-Below are some highlights of our media mentions.
+Sespe Creek Collective has been recognized in the media many times; since 2011 our leadership and staff have been on the front lines advocating for safe access and educating consumers and playing an active role in shaping industry regulations.

 Cannabis & Ojai with Chelsea Sutula

 Dec 15, 2020 – This episode Chelsea Sutula with Sespe Creek Collective brings us up-to-date on the recent developments with marijuana retailing in Ojai, the onerous new 3 percent tax, pandemic adjustments, the existential dread and how cannabis might just be the medicine we need to get us through this dreadful year.

 From Delivery to Dispensary: The Story of Sespe Creek Collective